FWKMultiverse/FWK-Multiverse/README.md

 ## 🌟 Introduction

 Welcome to my portfolio.
-I am a 16-year-old self-taught AI developer with a formal education up to grade 9.
+I'm a 16-year-old self-taught AI developer with a formal education up to grade 9.
 My journey is driven by a singular passion: to build complex, intelligent systems that solve real-world problems.
 Instead of following a traditional learning path, I dive headfirst into creating full-scale, resilient, and research-level AI systems.

-This document is not merely a list of projects; it is a testament to my architectural philosophy, my problem-solving approach, and my vision for the future of AI.
+This document is not merely a list of projects; it's a testament to my architectural philosophy, my problem-solving approach, and my vision for the future of AI.
 The code for these projects remains private, as they represent my core intellectual property.
 However, the detailed descriptions here aim to provide a transparent and comprehensive look into the technical depth of my work.

 ⚠️ **Important Note:** All systems presented here are original concepts, architected and built independently by me.
 This is a high-level overview intended for technical evaluation, not an implementation guide.